Yellowstone County, Montana

-Yellowstone County is the most populous county in the U.S. state of Montana.
-As of the 2020 census, the population was 164,731.
-Its county seat is Billings, the state's most populous city.
+Yellowstone County is a county in the U.S. state of Montana.
+As of the 2020 census, the population was 164,731, and was estimated to be 172,692 in 2025, making it the most populous county in Montana.
+The county seat and the largest city is Billings, the most populous city in Montana and the 253rd-most populous city in the United States.
+It contains over 15.09% of the state's population.
 Like the nearby national park, Yellowstone County is named after the Yellowstone River which roughly bisects the county, flowing southwest to northeast.
 The river, in turn, was named for the yellow sandstone cliffs in what is now Yellowstone County.

-Yellowstone County is included in the Billings, Montana Metropolitan Statistical Area.
+Yellowstone County is part of the Billings metropolitan area, which comprises all of Carbon, Stillwater, and Yellowstone Counties.

+History

+Yellowstone County was created on February 26, 1883 and organized on May 1, 1883.

 Geography

-According to the United States Census Bureau, the county has a total area of 2649 sqmi, of which 2633 sqmi is land and 16 sqmi (0.6%) is water.
+According to the United States Census Bureau, the county has a total area of 2649.035 sqmi, of which 2633.402 sqmi is land and 15.633 sqmi (0.59%) is water.
+It is the 23rd largest county in Montana by total area.